 During the onboarding process of a new job, remote workers present personal and often unique needs that companies can meet with a clear feedback process.
 When implementing it from the first days, it’s crucial to utilize proper digital tools to avoid misunderstandings and discussions.

-Onboarding remote employees with a platform (like eloomi), allows you to customize the experience in all aspects and according to each personality.
-It also helps you to automate and streamline the distribution of onboarding videos, presentations and documents and follow the completion progress to report on, and document it.
+Onboarding remote employees with an onboarding platform like eloomi allows you to customize the experience in all aspects and according to each personality.
+It also helps you to automate and streamline the distribution of onboarding videos, presentations and documents and follow the completion progress to report on and document it.

-A digital solution makes HR life easier when collecting documents and employee handbooks in one place.
+A digital solution such as eloomi makes HR life easier when collecting documents and employee handbooks in one place.

-When a company culture is based on great knowledge sharing and social learning, the workforce will be naturally involved in the first beginning of new colleagues.
-This is a crucial step to create an excellent start for remote workers and support them in making a new meaningful network at work.
-Employee productivity can’t skyrocket without it, and we all know that.
+When a company culture is based on great knowledge sharing and social learning, the workforce will be naturally involved from the beginning with new colleagues.
+This is a crucial step to create an excellent start for remote employeees during the onboarding process and support them in making a new meaningful network at work.
+Employee productivity can’t skyrocket without efficient collaboration, and we all know that.

 Building strong relationships across various departments is one of the main secrets of great teams to deliver tasks faster and complete projects smarter.
 This is also a key factor for those who want to become inspiring leaders; nurture your connection with colleagues also the remote ones!